卂ᒪρнⒶβέţ 𝔣尺ⓔᵃҜ𝕊

 I start to wonder if other people can see through me also.

-Matthew Tyler Vorce is a writer from Los Angeles, California.
-He is multi-hyphenate by name only.
+Matthew Tyler Vorce is a writer and filmmaker from the desert.